Azure/app-service-linux-docs/keyvault_reference_in_linux_app_service.md

+# Use KeyVault Reference in Linux App Service

-# Store Credentials as Application Settings
+## Store Credentials as Application Settings
 Many Linux web app connects to a database server such as Azure MySQL etc. To avoid committing the password to source code, we recommend customers to store the credentials as “application settings”.
 At web app startup time, the application settings get passed as -e(s) to the Docker container which hosts the web app.
 At runtime, the web app can programmably retrieve the application settings as Linux environment variables.
 Here is some sample PHP code which retrieves the MySQL connection information and constructs a connection string:
 ```
 // MySQL database configuration